mbabynames search ✿

 Rebecca Vivian

-"noble and strong" (Rebecca) meets "alive" (Vivian).
+"to bind" (Rebecca) meets "alive" (Vivian).
 The combination reads as complete.
 Neither name overshadows the other.
 At 3 syllables, Rebecca needs a shorter middle to stay balanced.
 Vivian does that.

 Rebecca Camille